 Stage 1.
 Research

-This is the most important phase, as it determines what all the posterior steps of web development will look like.
-It involves a clear understanding of the goals you wish to achieve, the target audience you hope to attract, etc. Such things should be clarified in a website brief, which covers the type, purpose and functionality of the future website.
+This is the most important phase, as it determines what all the following steps of web development will look like.
+It involves a clear understanding of the goals you wish to achieve, the target audience you hope to attract, etc. These areas should be clarified in a website brief, which covers the type, purpose and functionality of the future website.
 Is it going to provide information, promote a service, or sell a product?
-Who is the “ideal” visitor of your website?
-Answering these questions can prevent you from design changing or adding extra functionality.
+Who is the “ideal” visitor to your website?
+Answering these questions can prevent you from expensive retroactive design changes or having to add extra functionality once you’ve gone live with your website.

 You will need: